Zeyu-Li/django_project_test/README.md

 # Python Django Project

 ## About
-This project has been discontinued and is imcomplete See new django login project
+This project has been discontinued and is incomplete See new Django login project